 The process itself is similar to when someone compares your face in person to that on your ID, for example when you go through border control.
 However it’s done in a digital setting, and uses AI algorithms or in some cases highly trained human experts, to do the comparison.
 This makes it a much more accurate process than when an untrained human eye does the comparison manually.

 Biometrics are also considered far more secure than other methods of identification.
 Traditional methods of verification often offer lower security and are more inconvenient.
-For example, social media log ins are considered low security, passwords also offer lower security and are easy for customers to forget, while knowledge-based questions offer slightly better security but can be cumbersome and hard to remember for customers.
+For example, social media logins are considered low security, and passwords also offer lower security and are easy for customers to forget, while knowledge-based questions offer slightly better security but can be cumbersome and hard to remember for customers.

 In comparison, because biometrics are unique to the individual, it’s hard to replicate, forge or steal them.
-They are also easy for customers to use—it’s impossible to forget or lose them, because they are you.
+They are also easy for customers to use — it’s impossible to forget or lose them, because they are part of you.

-In fact, according to IBM research, 87% of businesses would consider using biometric identification in the future.
-While 92% of enterprises rank biometric authentication as ‘effective’ or ‘very effective’ to secure identity data.
+In fact, according to IBM research, 87% of businesses would consider using biometric identification in the future, while 92% of enterprises rank biometric authentication as ‘effective’ or ‘very effective’ to secure identity data.
+We spoke to National Technology News about the top technology trends to in expect in 2023: “Biometrics are not just an effective deterrent against fraudsters which add a layer of sophistication to online registrations, but they also enable reusable identity forms — giving consumers a transportable method of proving their identity."

 How do we use biometric verification at Onfido?

 Onfido’s solution means that a user can anchor their physical identity to a digital account at sign-up using a photo ID, and a selfie or video.
-First, a user takes a picture of their identity document—this is checked for fraud by our AI algorithms.
+First, a user takes a picture of their identity document, which is checked for fraud by our market-leading Atlas™ AI.
 Then a user will submit either a selfie or a video, which is compared with the photo on the identity document.

-Our algorithm compares the face in the identity document with the selfie and then returns a similarity score.
-This checks that the person submitting the ID is the same person who owns that ID, protecting against stolen IDs.
+Users are guided to take a selfie picture.
+Then our AI, Atlas, compares the face in the identity document with the selfie and then returns a similarity score.
+This checks that the person submitting the ID is the same person who owns that ID, protecting against stolen or fake IDs.

 The selfie is also analyzed for abnormal texture which protects from fraud.
 It detects photos of photos, or photos of screens, which a fraudster may have tried to pass off as a selfie.

-A video check requires the user to take a short video on their phone.
-They record a movement, and say something such as randomly generated numbers.
-Using voice, motion and texture analysis we determine that the person is actually present and not using a mask or prerecorded video, and that they are the same person as the one submitting the ID.
+A video check requires the user to take a short video on their phone to prove liveness.
+They record a movement — with Onfido Motion, we guide them to do a simple head turn to the left and right.
+With this liveness check, we can determine that the person is actually present and not using a mask or prerecorded video, and that they are the same person as the one submitting the ID.

 Video adds an extra layer of protection from additional and more sophisticated fraud attacks, such as spoof selfies, deep fake videos, and 2D and 3D masks.